 Cathedral of San Fernando

-This beautiful cathedral in downtown San Antonio is the longest-standing church in Texas; it was founded in 1731 and is still serving its religious community.
+This beautiful cathedral in downtown San Antonio is the longest-standing church in Texas; it was founded in 1731 and still serves its religious community.
 The Cathedral of San Fernando is the mother church of San Antonio’s Archdiocese.

 The burned remains of heroes Davy Crockett, William B. Travis, and Jim Bowie, killed in the Battle of the Alamo, are displayed here at the Cathedral of San Fernando in a coffin formerly buried in the old San Fernando sanctuary.